ciena-frost/ciena-frost.github.io/markdown/08-contributing/01-frost-guide.md

 ```

 ## Updating Component Pages
 Updates of the content in the API and Demo tabs has to be done in the component's repository.
 However, the changes made to the README or demo page in a frost component repository will not be reflected on this site until a new build is triggered.
-Follow the following instructions to trigger a new build:
+Follow these instructions to trigger a new build:

   1. Fork the [repository](https://github.com/ciena-frost/ciena-frost.github.io)
   2. Increment the version number in the package.json file located in the root directory.